AboutExecutive, Educator and Entrepreneur

 I am fluent in English and French and speak Thai quite well.
 I have also studied Urdu/Hindi, Spanish, Italian and Mandarin.

 I am the author of a few books, several articles, numerous technical reports and opinion pieces.
-Please see my CV for details as well as the resources and publications page for details.
+Please see my LinkedIn profile for details as well as the resources and publications page for details.